Featured Article

 What it looks like: The tongue surface appears dry, possibly peeling, with visible cracks or fissures.
 The coating may be thin or absent.

-What it means in TCM: Despite the cold, some people develop Yin deficiency with internal dryness during winter.
-This seemingly contradictory pattern occurs due to:
+What it may mean in TCM: Despite the cold, some people develop Yin deficiency with internal dryness patterns during winter.
+This seemingly contradictory pattern may be influenced by:

 • Dry indoor heating depleting body fluids